alshdavid/davidalsh.com/posts/2022-07-18-script-sandbox/readme.md

 # What does it mean to “Sandbox” a script?

-_tl;dr: Sandboxed scripts are isolated from their environment and can only talk to other scripts through a secure channel — think Docker or Virtual Machines_
+Sandboxed scripts are isolated from their environment and can only talk to other scripts through a secure channel — think Docker or Virtual Machines_

 First off, let’s define what we mean by “script” in this context.
 We are talking about JavaScript that is executed in the browser.
 For example: